 The frontage of Leicester Central Station.

-The entrance hall, with the booking hall through the entry on the left.
+The port cochère, with the booking hall through the entry on the left.

 The booking hall.

 The top of the stairs ascending to the platforms with the, by now closed, W.H.Smiths bookstall in front.

 Looking south from the south bay.

-Looking north along the south bay from the end of the platform, with the parcels depot on the far right.
+Looking north along the south bay from the end of the platform, with the parcels depot, which still survives, on the far right.

 The south bay hydraulic buffer stops.
 Since the bay platforms were no longer in use the buffers appear to have been drained and were fully retracted.

 Platform 5, the northbound platform, looking north.
 I believe that the north bay had platforms 1 & 2, the south bay had platforms 3 & 4, and the through platforms were 5 & 6.